 1. How the turtle got its shell: The development of an evolutionary novelty.

 The turtle shell is a remarkable evolutionary novelty.
 It is composed of two main parts, the dorsal carapace and the ventral plastron.
 Between them, on the lateral sides, is a bridge.
 The carapace contains fifty bones and is supported by the ribs, which grow dorsolaterally rather than ventrally.
 The critical event in turtle development and evolution is thought to be the "ensnarement" of the ribs by the carapacial ridge, a bulge of ectoderm and mesoderm that resembles the limb bud.
 The bones of the shell are thought to be formed from the dermis by intramembranous ossification, with contributions from the ribs.
-We wish to test three hypotheses on the mechanisms governing turtle shell development: (1) that the carapace ridge forms by the co-option of the developmental program that forms the limb buds; (2) that the ribs induce intramembranous ossification in the dermis; and (3) that the dorsal growth of the rib cartilage precursors depends on their encountering the carapacial ridge.
+We have framed three hypotheses concerning turtle shells and are currently testing them.
+(1) the mechanism for the ensnarement of the ribs involves fibroblast growth factors emanating from the carapacial ridge, (2) the ribs act as signaling centers for the costal bones of the carapace, using bone morphogenetic proteins to turn dermis into bone tissue, (3) the plastron bones form from the migration of trunk neural crest cells, and (4) the scutes of the turtle are patterned by paracrine factor from the carapacial ridge operating through dual reaction-diffusion systems.
 This work is supported by grants from the John Simon Guggenheim Foundation, the Howard Hughes Medical Institute, and the National Science Foundation.